ke177409/Market-Analysis/README.md

 # Market Analysis: Project Overview
-Evaluated historical international video game sales data trends for video game company.
-Findings include game genre popularity, sales figures for different geographic regions, and market competitors.
-Used Excel to filter, sort, and clean data.
-Generated PivotTables to create new variables and visualizations.
+Conducted an evaluation of historical international video game sales data trends for a video game company.
+The analysis revealed significant insights, including the popularity of different game genres, sales performance across various geographic regions, and an assessment of market competitors.

-This repository contains the following:
-* Images folder containing project visualizations.
-* Final presentatinon in PowerPoint format.
-* Project data set.
+In this analysis, Microsoft Excel was extensively utilized for tasks such as data filtering, sorting, and cleaning, all of which were crucial for ensuring data quality.
+PivotTables were employed to derive new variables and generate informative data visualizations.

 ## Tools & Skills
 Excel